-The ACT 101 Educational Opportunity Program (EOP) provides support and opportunities for success to students traditionally under-represented in higher education.
+The Comprehensive Studies Program (CSP) provides support and opportunities for success to students traditionally underrepresented in higher education.

-MCC acts as an advisory organization designed to promote unity and cooperation among its member organizations.
-MCC assists in the coordination of such events as The Martin Luther King Jr. Birthday Celebration, Hispanic and Black History Months, and many other programs.
+MCC acts as an advisory board to these organizations and endorses cooperation among its members.
+MCC also assists in the coordination other college-wide programs such as The Annual Harambee Dinner, National Cultural Months celebrations, Unity Day, and many other programs.

 Multicultural Resource Center

 The Multicultural Resource Center is a suite of offices housing many of the member groups of the Multi-Cultural Council (MCC).
 Housed on the first floor of the Reed Union Building, the center serves as a central repository of diversity-related materials and information.
 The center meets a variety of student needs by: providing a central meeting/resource area for students who participate in MCC member organizations; making diversity-related materials available to students; and demonstrating support for people of differing cultures and from historically underrepresented groups.